jasonsalas/my-portfolio/README.md

 **SPORTS**

-- [Sports journalism](https://www.youtube.com/playlist?list=PLTpfHeMH-xLTzsET_pr6ynbZSJ4Sih08X) - stories, insights and perspectives on athletics that I shot, wrote &amp; edited.
+- [Sports journalism](https://www.youtube.com/playlist?list=PLTpfHeMH-xLTzsET_pr6ynbZSJ4Sih08X) - stories, insights and perspectives on athletics that I shot, wrote, voiced &amp; edited.
 Stories range from investigative to human interest to highlights, from pro and college levels to local.

 - [_MFL Rocks!_](http://jasonsalas.com/mflrocks/mflrocks2011.pdf) - My season-long chronology covering the trials, tribulations and triumphs of a semi-pro football league